blomleya/blomleya/README.md

 - 👋 Hi, I’m @blomleya
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Nothing
 - 🌱 I’m currently learning Conversions
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me a@blomley.com
+- 📫 How to reach me verylegitemail@blomley.com

 <!---
 blomleya/blomleya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.